-- Payment delinquency of principal or interest. - Breach of loan conditions - Expectation of bankruptcy or entering a liquidation or finance restructure. - Deterioration of the borrower's competitive position. - For economical or legal reasons, the bank granted the borrower additional benefits that will not be done in normal circumstances. - Deterioration in the value of collateral. - Deterioration of customer credit status.
+- Financial deterioration and difficulties of debtors and borrowers. - · Breach of loan conditions - Expectation of bankruptcy or entering a liquidation or finance restructure. - Deterioration of the borrower's competitive position. - For economical or legal reasons, the bank granted the borrower additional benefits that will not be done in normal circumstances. - Impairment in the value of collateral. - Deterioration of customer credit status.

 The Bank policies require review of all financial assets (that exceed specific materiality) at least once a year or more when required, the impairment loss is determined on individual basis by determining case by case actual losses.
 These policies applied on all accounts have specific materiality on individual basis.

 Valuation usually includes the existing collateral, the related enforcements on these collaterals and the expected collections from those accounts.